To fully explore my transition from Christian fundamentalism to atheism would require an

 In The Beginning

-key in my story that will help you free others from religion.
-Theists take note, however: to keep a
+It happened naturally.
+There is no single key in my story that will help free others from religion.

-The first evidence I can find of any doubt on my part is in my journal, from March 10, 1990 —
+The first evidence of doubt on my part is in my journal, on March 10, 1990 —

 I was about 17.5 years old and nearly finished with high school.
 It was during the act of